OSHA Forklift Safety Tips 101: Inspections

 Additionally, all items should be checked depending on the forklift type – electric or internal combustion, including liquid propane.
 And always wear the appropriate personal protective equipment (PPE) during an inspection.
 When inspecting and checking liquid propane tanks and fittings, wear PPE such as face shields, long sleeves, and gauntlet gloves.

-, forklift operators should conduct an operational inspection with the engine running to include these items to inspect:
+After you’ve completed the pre-operational inspection, forklift operators should conduct an operational inspection with the engine running to include these items to inspect:

-Providing workers with proper direction, such as required OSHA forklift inspections will prevent painful - and costly accidents.
+Providing workers with proper direction, such as required OSHA forklift inspections, will prevent painful - and costly accidents.